vandre-sales/meliva-ds/docs/docs/components/page.md

 </wa-page>
 ```

-## Spacing
+## Responsiveness

-Each slot specifies default padding and `display: flex` to set gaps between the slot's direct children.
-You can drop elements into each slot, and reasonable spacing is already applied for you.
+A page isn't very opinionated when it comes to responsive behaviors, but there are tools in place to help make responsiveness easy.

+### Default Slot Styles

+Each slot is a [flex container](https://developer.mozilla.org/en-US/docs/Glossary/Flex_Container) and specifies some flex properties so that your content is reasonably responsive by default.

-Some slots have additional flexbox properties set by default.
-The following slots specify `justify-content: space-between` to evenly distribute child elements horizontally:
+The following slots specify `justify-content: space-between` and `flex-wrap: wrap` to evenly distribute child elements horizontally and allow them to wrap when space is limited:
 - `header`
 - `subheader`
 - `main-header`